seicq/HARBS/README.md

 <br>

 </div>
-- recommended to instalar on fresh arch install but it will work otherwise
+- recommended to install on fresh arch install but it will work otherwise

 - 👀these the config files for dwm desktop